 Do I need to get tested before getting vaccinated?

 You don’t need to get tested before getting vaccinated, according to the CDC.
 It should be given to people regardless of their history of prior COVID-19 infection, be it symptomatic or asymptomatic.
-But if you do want to get tested, you can get a rapid antigen test at any Statcare Urgent Care locations in NYC.
+But if you do want to get tested, you can get a rapid antigen test at any Statcare Urgent Care location in NYC.

 Can people with COVID-19 get vaccinated?